 - 7. EN Operating Variables

 - Operational conditions that can affect the quality ofthe electroless nickel deposit are detailed in this lesson.
 Included are the role of pH, ingredient concentrations, temperature, impurities, stabilizers, complexers, and accelerants in both Ni-P and Ni-B systems.

 - The potential causes and fixes for operational problems such as pitting, poor adhesion, poor appearance, skip plating, high internal stress, slow deposition rate, bath instability and poor corrosion resistance are among other topics in this lesson.

 - 9. Quality Control for EN

-- This lesson will detail the most commonly employed methods maintaining control over an electroless nickel plating process.
+- This lesson details the most commonly employed methods for maintaining control over an electroless nickel plating process.
 Instrumental methods of analysis, testing of deposit properties, alloy determination, hydrogen embrittlement, thickness testing, accelerated corrosion resistance testing, and porosity tests are included in this lesson.